BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UAB Stats and Trends

-- UAB has eight wins against the spread in 12 games this year.
+- UAB has eight wins against the spread in 12 games this season.

 - The Blazers have been underdogs by 7 points or more one time this season and have not covered the spread once.

-- UAB is 7-0 against the spread and 7-1 overall when the team records more than 24.3 points.
+- UAB is 7-0 against the spread and 7-1 overall in games when it puts up more than 24.3 points.

 - The Blazers have 16 giveaways this season, while the Cougars have 19 takeaways .